Professor School of Management, Marketing and StrategyRoom: MSB.4.35K

 Editorships & Editorial Associations

-His current research, which focuses on conceptualising the notion of boundaries in the interplay between new technologies and society, is interdisciplinary.
-Most recently, he and Dr Priya Kurian of the Faculty of Arts and Social Sciences were awarded a prestigious Marsden Grant by the Royal Society of New Zealand for a study on Sustainable Citizenship: Transforming Public Engagement on New and Emerging Technologies.
-He is now working on an interdisciplinary project on climate justice and public engagement, leading on from an international symposium on Climate Futures co-organised by him as part of a project funded by a Rockefeller Foundation grant.
+Public engagement on complex and contentious issues has been the focus of Professor Munshi’s most recent work.
+He and Prof Priya Kurian of the Faculty of Arts and Social Sciences were awarded a prestigious Marsden Grant by the Royal Society of New Zealand for a study on Sustainable Citizenship: Transforming Public Engagement on New and Emerging Technologies.
+He is currently Co-Principal Investigator (with Prof Kurian) on a National Science Challenge project on Centring Culture in Public Engagement on Climate Change Adaptation (funded by a major grant from the Deep South Challenge).
+This work is part of Prof Munshi and Prof Kurian’s work on Climate Futures (with Profs Kum-Kum Bhavnani and John Foran of the University of California at Santa Barbara), leading on from an international symposium on Climate Futures co-organised by them as part of a project funded by a Rockefeller Foundation grant.

 Debashish's work with national and international colleagues has been instrumental in helping bring postcolonial perspectives to the disciplines of both Public Relations and Organisational Communication.
 His book (co-authored with David McKie) on Reconfiguring Public Relations: Ecology, Equity, and Enterprise published by Routledge (London and New York, 2007) won the 2007 PRIDE Award for the Outstanding Book of the Year awarded by the PR Division of the U.S-based National Communication Association (NCA), the largest communication association in the world.